vpenso/scripts/docs/linux/centos/yum.md

 # Security Updates

+Package errata are listings from the package manager (upstream) with updates for when CVE’s and vulnerabilities are found.

 ## Red Hat

 Red Hat **Security Advisories** (RHSA) inform customers about security flaws for all Red Hat products: